klausman/armapadocs/content/mission_making/simpler_assigngear/index.md

 ## Medical supplies

 We don't want to entirely disable the medical init scripts, since they do more than just set player gear.
 But we do want to stop them from messing with their inventory.
-Fortunately, that is all done in one of two files, in `f\ace3`, there is `ACE3_MedicalStandardClient.sqf` and `ACE3_MedicalAdvancedClient.sqf` (be careful to not edit the `Converter` files that have very similar names.
+Fortunately, that is all done in one file, in `f\ace3`, there is `ACE3_MedicalClient.sqf` (be careful to not edit the `Converter` file that has a very similar name).

-Just delete the entire *contents* of those two files. **Do not delete the files themselves.**
+Just delete the entire *contents* of the file. **Do not delete the file itself.**

 ## Radios and radio configuration